Bluegrass-GreenSpace-Initiative/LexGreen/README.md

 - Dockerfile runs Gunicorn on port 8080 in production.
 - Flask-Compress is enabled for faster responses.
 - Health checks: adding `/healthz` and referencing it in `fly.toml` checks is recommended.
-- Do not run multiple machines with SQLite.
-For HA, migrate to a networked DB later.

-## Hosting Options
-- GitHub Pages is static-only and cannot host this app’s API/database.
-You can later split the static frontend to Pages and keep the API on Fly if desired.

 ## Mobile (PWA, Android, iOS)
 - Progressive Web App (planned): add `manifest.json` + `service worker` to enable installability and offline caching.